Install with Docker

 }

 Then, just run docker-compose up to start your containers.
 Once started, you can use the web interface to complete the Phproject installation.
-Use db as your database host if you’re using the example docker-compose.yml from above.
+Use db as your MySQL database host if you’re using the example docker-compose.yml from above.